-Even after these two landmark pieces of legislation became law, in the 1960s many communities of color struggled to find justice and equality in the United States.
-This HECUA program explores that era’s struggles as well as current movements for equality, and dares to ask questions about racial justice in America today.
+Even after these landmark pieces of legislation became law, in the 1960s many communities of color struggled to find justice and equality in the United States.
+This program explores that era’s struggles as well as current movements for equality, and dares to ask questions about racial justice in America today.
 During the one-month program, students meet with civil rights activists who were active in the 1960s and those who are active now, and with lawyers, politicians, educators, and youth to learn about how America’s present is inextricably linked to its past.
 Field experiences open up connections among issues related to education, incarceration, distribution of wealth, health care, housing, employment, and the environment.
 Students also delve into racial identity development theory, the philosophy of nonviolence, and how social movements function.
-By the end of the month, students have a profound understanding of the Civil Rights Movement—its motivations, strategies, successes and failures—and they have also developed ways to make meaningful contributions to their own communities today.
+By the end of the month, students have a profound understanding of the Civil Rights Movement—its motivations, strategies, successes and failures—and they have also developed ways to make meaningful contributions to their own communities.

 Central Questions